fourkitchens/sous-drupal-project/README.md

 ---------------

   1. Your branch must be a named stable release branch in order to get a tag.
-  2. Use the semantic-release/github not the semantic-release/git package.
+  2. Prereleases are not supported with this package because they contain a dot.